-- 7. Provide complimentary registration and expense reimbursement for Senior Advisors to attend annual state meetings.
-Define which other meetings Senior Advisors are expected to attend. - 8.
+- 8. Provide complimentary registration and expense reimbursement for Senior Advisors to attend annual state meetings.
+Define which other meetings Senior Advisors are expected to attend. - 9.
 Advise ICMA of Senior Advisor vacancies due to retirements or other reasons.
-Recommend Senior Advisor candidates for joint appointment. - 9.
-Conduct a performance review with each Senior Advisor on the schedule established in the state's Senior Advisor Program Policy (See Appendix C).
+Recommend Senior Advisor candidates for joint appointment. - 10.
+Conduct a performance review with each Senior Advisor on the schedule established in the state's Senior Advisor Program Policy.
+(See Appendix C).
 To facilitate conversations on mutual expectations, ICMA's recommended policy encourages an initial appointment of one year for new Senior Advisors with a performance review after that first year, and if performance is acceptable, then two-year reappointments with a performance review at least every two years to discuss how things are going.
-The initial and subsequent reviews should be based on clear expectations/criteria outlined in the state's Senior Advisor Program Policy. - 10.
-States have the option to confer Emeritus status to those Senior Advisors who wish to retire or who have limitations in performing their duties to the fullest extent.
-ICMA does not provide financial support or oversight for those in Emeritus status.
+There can also be a limit on the total number of years a Senior Advisor can remain in the program.
+A maximum number of 10 years is recommended.
+The initial and subsequent reviews should be based on clear expectations/criteria outlined in the state's Senior Advisor Program Policy. - 11.
+States have the option to confer emeritus status to those Senior Advisors who wish to retire from the program or who have performed in the role for many years.
+ICMA does not provide financial support or oversight for those in emeritus status.